 Example 1: Assume that five years after the exchange described in the above example, Eve sells her rental house for $800,000 cash.
 Now she has to pay tax—and quite a lot at that—because she has a $550,000 long-term capital gain.
 Her gain is $550,000 because her basis in the property is only $250,000 (the basis of the property she exchanged for the building five years earlier).
 The $800,000 sales price minus the $250,000 basis = $550,000 gain.
 However, if you convert the last property you exchange into your personal residence, you can permanently exclude up to $500,000 of your gain from its sale.
 You must own the property for at least five years and live in it for at least two years to qualify for this exclusion.

-Example 2: Assume that Eve rents out her house for all of 2007 and 2008.
-On April 15, 2009, she moves into the house and uses it as her personal residence.
-She can sell the property any time after April 14, 2012 (after five years of ownership and living there for two years), and pay no tax at all on up to $500,000 of her gain because she is a married taxpayer filing jointly (the exclusion is only $250,000 for single taxpayers).
+Example 2: Assume that Eve rents out her house for two years.
+After the two years of renting the house, she moves in and uses it as her personal residence.
+She can sell the property any time after five years of ownership, including living there for two years, and pay no tax at all on up to $500,000 of her gain because she is a married taxpayer filing jointly (the exclusion is only $250,000 for single taxpayers).

 In practice, it’s rarely the case that two people want to swap their properties with each other.
 Instead, one of the property owners usually wants cash for his or her property, not a swap.
 This transaction can still be structured as a like-kind exchange.
 This is often done with the help of a third party called a qualified intermediary or QI, in the business of facilitating like-kind exchanges.